Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Introduction sec:intro

-Theoretical contributions to the understanding of film flow are numerous, but those of particular relevance and which incorporate the effect of a normal electric field include \cite{gonzales1996}, and \cite{Tseluiko2006}.
-Here, the full governing equations were simplified using a long-wave asymptotic analysis to derive a fully nonlinear Benney-type equation for the scaled interface location~\citep{benny1966}, which includes a non-local term encapsulating the effect of the electric field. \cite{Tseluiko2006} obtained an even simpler, weakly-nonlinear equation of Kuramoto--Sivashinsky (KS) type with a non-local electric field term.
-Solutions to the Benney-type equation are well known to be susceptible to finite-time blow-up.
-However, global existence of solutions for both the KS and the gKS (generalised Kuramoto--Sivashinsky) equation, including electric field effects in both cases, follows from the results of \cite{tadmor1986well}; also a global attracting set has been found for the non-electrified KS equation by \cite{collet1993global} and \cite{goodman1994stability}, and for the electrified KS equation by \cite{tseluiko2006global}. \cite{Tseluiko2006} carried out an extensive numerical investigation of the electrified KS equation and found complex dynamical behaviour. \cite{kawahara1983formation} (for the non-electrified case) and \cite{tseluiko2010dynamics} (for the electrified case) found the inclusion of dispersion to have a regularising effect; in particular solutions evolve into weakly interacting pulses.
+There are numerous theoretical studies of film flow, but those of particular relevance to the present work and which incorporate the effect of a normal electric field include \cite{gonzales1996}, and \cite{Tseluiko2006}.
+Here, the full governing equations were simplified using a long-wave asymptotic analysis to derive a fully nonlinear Benney-type equation for the scaled interface location~\citep{benny1966}, which includes a non-local term encapsulating the effect of the electric field. \cite{Tseluiko2006} obtained an even simpler, weakly-nonlinear equation of Kuramoto--Sivashinsky (KS) type with a non-local electric field term. \cite{Tseluiko2006} carried out an extensive numerical investigation of the electrified KS equation and found complex dynamical behaviour. \cite{kawahara1983formation} (for the non-electrified case) and \cite{tseluiko2010dynamics} (for the electrified case) found the inclusion of dispersion to have a regularising effect; in particular solutions evolve into weakly interacting pulses.
 The regularising effect of dispersion for the non-electrified gKS equation was analysed in detailed by~\cite{Chang1995} and~\cite{Tseluiko2010a}.
 Recently \cite{wray_etal_2017} have derived a fully nonlinear model for an electrified falling film which is valid at finite Reynolds number using a weighted residuals approach.
 We note that most previous studies have focused on acute inclination angles.
 Studies of the obtuse inclination angle case are limited in number, but include the recent work by \cite{rohlfs2017hydrodynamic}, who adopted a weighted-residuals approach, as well using direct solutions of the Navier--Stokes equations, to study pulses on an inverted film in the absence of an electric field.

 Many experiments have been designed to elucidate the behaviour of falling films, quite a number of which have focused on the effects of imposing forced perturbations of a specified frequency at the inlet~\cite[e.g.][]{liu1994, nosoko2004evolution}.
 Solitary waves and saturated almost periodic waves appear close to the inlet at low and high frequencies respectively.
 Further downstream, the flow is dominated by two-dimensional solitary-wave pulses and their mutual interactions~\citep{liu1994, vlachogiannis2001}.
 After a stage of weak interaction with each other, the two-dimensional solitary pulses experience a secondary instability and develop into three-dimensional localised structures, the highly non-trivial interaction of which eventually gives rise to interfacial turbulence~\citep{Demekhin2010}.